InCommon Federation: Participant Operational Practices

 4.1 Technical Standards, Versions and Interoperability

-Identify the version of Internet2 Shibboleth code release that you are using or, if not using the standard Shibboleth code, what version(s) of the SAML and SOAP and any other relevant standards you have implemented for this purpose.
+Identify the version of Internet2 Shibboleth code release that you are using or, if not using the standard Shibboleth code, what version(s) of SAML and any other relevant standards you have implemented for this purpose.

 UF is using Shibboleth 2.0, and requires SAML 2.0